gregology/LLMpostor/README.md

 - [LLMpostor.com](https://LLMpostor.com)
 - Add yours...

+## How to Play

+1. **Join a Room**: Navigate to a room URL (e.g., `/my-room`) or create one from the home page
+2. **Wait for Players**: Need at least 2 players to start a round
+3. **Write Responses**: When a round starts, write a response that mimics the target AI model
+4. **Guess the AI**: Try to identify which response was actually written by the AI
+5. **Score Points**: Earn 1 point for correctly guessing the AI response and 5 points when another player guesses your response is the AI

 ## Philosophy

 LLMpostor is a social game for a wide audience—from AI enthusiasts to AI skeptics to folks that think it's pronounced "A1".
 The core of the game is simple: **fail the Turing Test, win the game.** But beneath this simple premise lies a deeper purpose: to help people become more discerning directors and consumers of AI by honing their ability to distinguish between human and AI-generated content.